Beki-Abebe/Beki-Abebe/README.md

-# Welcome to My GitHub! 👋
+# Hi there, I'm **Beki**, 👋

-## About Me
-Hi, I'm **Beki**, a passionate technology enthusiast from Ethiopia.
+I'm a cloud and DevOps engineer from Ethiopia who enjoys learning and building cool things in the cloud.
 I thrive on deep learning and understanding not just how things work, but why they matter—exploring the impact of technologies and the importance of different perspectives.

 With a **Bachelor's degree in Computer Science**, I have a solid foundation in technology, and my current focus is **cloud computing**.
 I'm particularly fascinated by **serverless architectures** and their potential to enhance cost and performance efficiency.

-Though new to the field, I'm committed to continuous learning and eager to gain hands-on experience.
-I'm actively seeking opportunities, including internships, to grow and contribute in this exciting domain.
+I'm actively enhancing my cloud expertise and seeking opportunities to apply my skills in real-world environments.
+Open to collaborations, hands-on projects, and learning experiences in cloud engineering.
 ## 🔥 What I Do
 - 🚀 **Cloud Solutions:** Designing and deploying cloud-native applications using AWS.
 - 🏗 **Infrastructure as Code (IaC):** Automating deployments with Terraform and AWS CDK.